 If you are under the age of 21, know that North Carolina has a zero tolerance policy.
 If you’re a minor convicted of driving with any amount of drugs or alcohol in your system, you may have your driver’s license suspended for 1 year.

-How is a DWI charge calculated North Carolina?
+How is a DWI charge calculated in North Carolina?

-North Carolina’s sentencing procedures for driving while impaired is complex.
+North Carolina’s sentencing procedures for driving while impaired are complex.
 There are five levels for each offense, and each of those levels has a distinctive factor and standard.